lrodriguez-crypto/Compact-MPL/README.md

 	Command:

 		ant -p			(To shows options)
-		ant resolve		(To download ant install required libraries) ant				(To compile ant run the project)
+		ant resolve		(To download and install required libraries) ant				(To compile and run the project)

 	It is posible to edit the file log4j2.xml to change logs level to `debug` ot `trace` to show verbose information: